 Another fact I found out on the company’s website is that they source their materials ethically which is another really important factor for me.
 Let’s be honest, a luxury product such as hair dye should not be produced at the expense of other humans, animals, or the planet.
 They try to recycle as much as possible and try to reduce the harm they create for the environment.

 And you know what the best part is?
 The semi-permanent color still looks amazing.
 Often people think that going natural, organic, or vegan means sacrificing on the end result.
 But, as you can see, the dark brown Yasemin used on me is really pretty and high quality.

-I chose the dark brown because I find darker hair to be more healthy-looking.
+I chose dark brown because I find darker hair to be more healthy-looking.
 While lighter hair can often soften facial features it tends to emphasize split ends and dryness.
 Check out my hair care routine to know what else I do to keep my hair healthy.

 So while I haven’t found a local hairdresser yet who works with the brand, I always look forward to my trips to Hamburg and my appointments at Schnittstube Verde.